Nectarine Turnovers (Easy Nectarine Recipe)

 Thank you for supporting this blog!

-This recipe showcases ripe, juicy nectarines, along with dark brown sugar, vanilla, and cardamom.
-For convenience, I’ve developed these turnovers using a sheet of store-bought puff pastry (though feel free to make your own, if you’re feeling ambitious), so the entire recipe comes together in less than an hour from start to finish.
+My nectarine turnovers showcase ripe, juicy nectarines, along with dark brown sugar, vanilla, and cardamom.
+For convenience, I’ve developed this easy nectarine recipe using a sheet of store-bought puff pastry, so it comes together in less than an hour from start to finish.
+Serve homemade nectarine hand pies for breakfast or brunch, or accompanied by a scoop of vanilla bean ice cream for a rustic summer dessert!

 - Cornflour – Cornflour (or cornstarch, depending on your location) thickens the fruit filling.
-Make sure the product you’ve chosen looks like a fine white powder (similar to confectioner’s sugar/icing sugar), not a coarsely ground yellow meal.
+Make sure the product you’ve chosen looks like a fine white powder (similar to confectioner’s sugar), not a coarsely ground yellow meal.

 - Vanilla Bean Paste – Vanilla bean paste (not extract) adds notes of vanilla—and pretty bean speckles!—to the fruit filling.
 Nielsen-Massey and Taylor & Colledge make my favorite brands.
 You can also use the scrapings of 1 vanilla pod.

-Tips and Tricks for Making Nectarine Turnovers
+Tips and Tricks and Tools

+- Discard excess liquid.
 If the filling seems particularly juicy, discard any excess liquid left at the bottom of the bowl.
 Don’t spoon it over the diced nectarines—too much liquid increases the risk of soggy pastries.
-(Don’t worry if they leak a little, though.
-This is totally normal, and part of the charm of making homemade hand pies.
-See my pic below!)

 Nectarine Turnovers (Easy Nectarine Recipe)